camunda/camunda-bpm-examples/clients/java/loan-granting/README.md

 ...
 ```

-## Monitor the Workflow in Camunda Cockpit
+## Monitor the Process in Camunda Cockpit
 Open [Camunda Cockpit](http://localhost:8080/camunda/app/cockpit) click in the top navigation on "Processes" and then
 on the process "Granting Loans".
-You should see the workflow with the activity instances:
+You should see the process with the activity instances:
 ![Camunda Cockpit – Process Definition View](./img/image4.png)

 Now it is your turn: try to subscribe with the **Camunda External Task Client (Java)** either to the topic "loanGranter"